Emergency Room Manager

 i am currently in college working on my pre reqs to enter a bsn program for nursing i plan to do ROTC and go in to the army and pick a specialty , from your experience what do you think is the best specialty for a nurse to go into ?

-Asked by Noah almost 11 years ago
+Asked by Noah over 11 years ago

 When I was in nursing school, I was so sure that I wanted to be a pediatric nurse.
 Then I started those courses and realized that pediatrics wasn't for me.
 Go through your courses, start doing a lot of reading and research about different specialities, and it will come to you.
 There is no speciality in nursing that is "better" than another.
 Every person is unique and you need to find what fits you best.
 If you don't you will burn out fast.
 The great thing about nursing in this present day is that there are so many areas to focus on, there is something for everyone.